 We use the 1999-2009 Panel Study of Income Dynamics (PSID) to estimate the model.
-The PSID started in 1968 collecting information on a sample of roughly 5,000 households.
-Of these, about 3,000 were representative of the US population as a whole (the core sample), and about 2,000 were low-income families (the Census Bureau's SEO sample).
+The PSID started in 1968 collecting information on a sample of roughly 5000 households.
+Of these, about 3000 were representative of the U.S. population as a whole (the core sample), and about 2000 were low-income families (the Census Bureau's SEO sample).
 Thereafter, both the original families and their split-offs (children of the original family forming a family of their own) have been followed.
 The PSID data were collected annually until 1996 and biennially starting in 1997.
 A great advantage of PSID after 1999 is that, in addition to income data and demographics, it collects data about detailed asset holdings and consumption expenditures in each wave.
-To the best of our knowledge this makes the PSID the only representative large scale US panel to include income, hours, consumption, and assets data.
+To the best of our knowledge, this makes the PSID the only representative large-scale U.S. panel to include income, hours, consumption, and assets data.
 Since we need both consumption and assets data, we focus on the 1999-2009 sample period.

-We focus on non-SEO households with participating and married male household heads aged between 25 and 60, and with non missing information on key demographics (age, education, and state of residence).
+We focus on non-SEO households with participating and married male household heads aged between 25 and 60, and with non-missing information on key demographics (age, education, and state of residence).
 To reduce the influence of measurement error, we also drop observations with extremely high asset values (20 millions or more), as well as observations with total transfers more than twice the size of total household earnings.
-When calculating the relevant consumption, hourly wage and earnings moments, we do not use data displaying extreme "jumps" from one year to the next (most likely due to measurement error).
+When calculating the relevant consumption, hourly wage, and earnings moments, we do not use data displaying extreme "jumps" from one year to the next (most likely due to measurement error).
 Furthermore, we do not use earnings and wage data when the implied hourly wage is below one-half the state minimum wage.
-See Blundell, Pistaferri and Saporta-Eksten (2016) for further details of the sample selection.
+See Blundell, Pistaferri, and Saporta-Eksten (2016) for further details of the sample selection.

-C.2 Norwegian population register data
+C.2.
+Norwegian Population Register Data

-Sample selection.
-The Norwegian results are provided as part of the Blundell, Graber and Mogstad project on 'Labour Income Dynamics and the Insurance from Taxes, Transfers and the Family', see Blundell, Graber and Mogstad (2015) for details.
-For Figure 1 we use Norwegian register data provided under that project for the years 2005 and 2006 only.
+Sample Selection.
+The Norwegian results are provided as part of the Blundell, Graber, and Mogstad project on "Labour Income Dynamics and the Insurance from Taxes, Transfers and the Family'; see Blundell, Graber, and Mogstad (2015) for details.
+For Figure 1, we use Norwegian register data provided under that project for the years 2005 and 2006 only.

-We select a balanced panel of households were the male head is Norwegian, resident in Norway.
-We restrict the sample to include male, non-immigrant residents between the age 30 and 60 and their spouse (if they have one), with non-missing information on all key demographic variables.
-We choose a balanced panel of continuously married males, where household disposable income (that is, pooled labor income after tax and transfers of the spouses) is above the threshold of substantial gainful activity (one basic amount, 14,000 USD in 2014) and where the total income from self-employment is below one basic amount.
+We select a balanced panel of households where the male head is Norwegian, resident in Norway.
+We restrict the sample to include male, non-immigrant residents between the age 30 and 60 and their spouse (if they have one), with non-missing information on all